 HIV and Children and Adolescents

 - HIV can pass from a mother with HIV to her child during pregnancy, childbirth, or breastfeeding (called mother-to-child transmission of HIV).
-In the United States, most cases of HIV diagnosed in children under 13 years of age are due to mother-to-child transmission of HIV.
+In the United States, the most common way children under 13 years of age get HIV is through mother-to-child transmission of HIV.

 - Most youth who get HIV during adolescence are infected through sex.

-- Because children and adolescents with HIV are still growing, dosing of HIV medicines is often based on weight or stage of development instead of age.
+- Because children and adolescents grow and develop differently, dosing of HIV medicines is often based on weight or stage of development instead of age.

 - Medication adherence can be especially difficult for children and adolescents.
 For example, adolescents may skip HIV medicine doses to hide their HIV-positive status from others.

 Yes, children and adolescents are among the people living with HIV in the United States.